 20,000 signatures reached

-To: Auckland Council, Acting Minister of Conservation; Ayesha Verrall, Minister for the Environment; David Parker
+To: Auckland Council; Minister of Conservation, Poto Williams; Minister for the Environment, David Parker

 We, Uri o Ngāti Pāoa, are currently occupying the beach at Pūtiki Bay (Kennedy Point), Waiheke Island.
 We are occupying to protect our ancestral moana, Tikapa Moana, by stopping the proposed ‘Kennedy Point Marina’.
 Many Uri o Ngāti Pāoa (descendants of our iwi) have returned to Waiheke to occupy and have been here since March the 9th, 2021.
 We are committed to staying indefinitely.